1997–98 Miami Heat season: Off-season

+Regular season

-Despite Alonzo Mourning missing the first 22 games of the regular season due to an off-season knee injury, and Jamal Mashburn only playing just 48 games due to a thumb injury, the Heat continued to play strong basketball as backup center Isaac Austin filled in the void as the team's starting center in Mourning's absence.
-Mourning would eventually return as Austin was traded at mid-season to the Los Angeles Clippers in exchange for Brent Barry, as the Heat posted a 13–2 record in February, including a ten-game winning streak between February and March, and holding a 30–17 record at the All-Star break.
+Despite Alonzo Mourning missing the first 22 games of the regular season due to an off-season knee injury, the Heat got off to a 14–5 start to the season, as backup center Isaac Austin filled in the void as the team's starting center in Mourning's absence.
+Mourning eventually returned as the team later on held a 30–17 record at the All-Star break.
+At mid-season, the Heat traded Austin to the Los Angeles Clippers in exchange for Brent Barry; before the trade, Austin averaged 12.7 points and 6.3 rebounds per game in 52 games.
+Despite losing Jamal Mashburn to a thumb injury after 48 games, the team posted a 13–2 record in February, which included a 10-game winning streak between February and March, and then posted a seven-game winning streak in March.
 The Heat finished in first place in the Atlantic Division with a 55–27 record, and earned the second seed in the Eastern Conference.

-Tim Hardaway averaged 18.9 points, 8.3 assists and 1.7 steals per game, led the Heat with 155 three-point field goals, and was named to the All-NBA Second Team, while Mourning averaged 19.2 points, 9.6 rebounds and 2.2 blocks per game, and Mashburn provided the team with 15.1 points per game.
+Tim Hardaway averaged 18.9 points, 8.3 assists and 1.7 steals per game, led the Heat with 155 three-point field goals, and was named to the All-NBA Second Team, while Mourning averaged 19.2 points, 9.6 rebounds and 2.2 blocks per game in 58 games, and Mashburn provided the team with 15.1 points per game.
 In addition, Voshon Lenard contributed 12.3 points per game and 153 three-point field goals, while P.J.
 Brown provided with 9.6 points, 8.6 rebounds and 1.3 blocks per game.
 Off the bench, three-point specialist Dan Majerle contributed 7.2 points per game and 111 three-point field goals, while Mark Strickland averaged 6.8 points and 4.2 rebounds per game, Murdock provided with 6.2 points, 2.7 assists and 1.3 steals per game, and Mills contributed 4.2 points and 3.0 rebounds per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Hardaway was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his fifth and final All-Star appearance.
-Hardaway also finished in sixth place in Most Valuable Player voting, while Riley finished in fourth place in Coach of the Year voting.
+Hardaway was also booed by the fans at Madison Square Garden during the All-Star introductions, due to the Heat–Knicks rivalry.
+Hardaway finished in sixth place in Most Valuable Player voting, while Riley finished in fourth place in Coach of the Year voting.
 The Heat had the sixth best team defensive rating in the NBA.

+The Heat finished 23rd in the NBA in home-game attendance, with an attendance of 614,861 at the Miami Arena during the regular season.